 Grade MU-77XB by Mueller is quite similar to Steammaster but faster.
-It should be ready to use within 30 seconds so you don’t have to wait much for fusing the beads.
-The flat soleplate is super nonstick and wouldn’t stick to the paper.
+You’ll be fusing beads in no time due to it only taking 30 seconds to heat.
+The flat soleplate is super nonstick and won’t stick to the parchment paper.

-There is an auto shut-off feature that works for your safety.
+An auto shut-off feature provides additional safety.
 If it stays vertically inactive, it will turn off after 30 seconds.
-When placed horizontally, it should take 8 minutes.
+When placed horizontally, it will take 8 minutes.

 It has a self-cleaning system that keeps the plate from mineral and calcium buildups.
-Just use it after every 20 days and let the system shoo away all the scale deposits.
-This would help a lot in optimizing the efficiency of the iron and extend its useful life.
+Use it every 20 days and let the system shoo away all the scale deposits.
+This will help a lot in optimizing the efficiency of the iron and extend its useful life.

 This is the best iron for Perler beads.
 The 8-feet cord is long but retractable which makes it very convenient to use.
 Not only can you work freely with the iron but also keep it tangle-free.

-At 3.5 lbs. you may find it pretty heavy.
-But in a sense, it’s beneficial as it helps fuse the beads together while using a circular motion as you iron them.
-However, if you have arthritis issue, then we would suggest that you consider having Steammaster instead.
+At 3.5 lbs. you may find it heavy.
+But this is beneficial as it helps fuse the Perler beads together while using a circular motion as you iron them.
+However, if you have arthritis issue, then we suggest that you consider the Steammaster instead.

 - Heats up within 30 seconds depending on the heat level.